Hire a top foreign talent through the Global Talent Stream

 How to apply

-Your LMIA application can be submitted up to 6 months prior to the expected job start date.
+Your LMIA application can be submitted up to 6 months before the expected job start date.

-• Create and fill out your LMIA application
+• Create, fill out and submit your LMIA application from the Employer Dashboard

 • GTS Category A only: Upload your referral form(s), completed by your designated referral partner.
 Each TFW requested under Category A requires a separate completed referral form